Glenmor

-Glenmor was the stage name of Emile Le Scanf (1931–1996), a Breton protest singer who sought to preserve the Breton language and adapt local traditions of folk singing to the radical culture of the 1960s and 70s.
+Glenmor was the stage name of Emile Le Scanf (1931–1996), a Breton protest singer and poet who sought to preserve the Breton language and adapt local traditions of folk singing to the radical culture of the 1960s and 70s.
 He is also known by the Breton name Milig Ar Skañv.

 Early career

 Emile Le Scanf was born in 1931 at Mael-Carhaix.
 In 1941, he entered the small seminary in Quintin.
 After his military service in Paris, he obtained a licence de philosophie at Rennes in 1952.
 He then travelled extensively in Italy, Greece, Turkey, Yugoslavia and Soviet Union until 1954.
 During this period he began writing and composing.

 His musical career really began in 1959 with a recital in Paris before a small audience.
 He later released his first album as "Glenmor", Glenmor à la Mutualité.
 His stage name was derived from words for land (glen) and sea (mor) in Breton.
 His distinctive style led to popularity.

 His songs aggressively asserted the unique cultural identity of Brittany.
 He portrayed himself as a political radical with anti-clerical and anarchist views.
 He wore a beard and his hair long, in a revival of the traditional Breton peasant style.